AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 head text.txt
 ```

 What we are actually doing here is using a **relative path** to specify where the "text.txt" file is located.
 This is because the command line automatically looks in the current working directory for a file or directory if you don't specify anything else about it's location.
+(Note: The address of a file, it's "path", includes the file name also, it doesn't stop at the folder that holds it.)

 We can also run the same command on the same file using the **absolute path**.
 Here is doing so starting from the "home" `~/` location.